Hyvä Checkout Evaluation Result Types

 ->dispatch();

-// Dispatch a custom window event with a specific message markup containing the message and its type.
+// ErrorMessageEvent: dispatches a window event with message markup (message text and type).

 return $resultFactory->createErrorMessageEvent()